 Do Cats and Rabbits Get Along

+Do rabbits like cats?
+Do cats and rabbits get along?
 Since one is the predator and the other the prey, cats and rabbits don’t seem like a desirable combo for a peaceful multi-pet household.
-Yet, these natural “enemies” find ways to tolerate each other and become friends.
+Yet, cats and rabbits together find ways to tolerate each other and become friends.

+Can cats and rabbits get along?
 With the appropriate approach, the right age of both pets, and matching personalities, these adorable furry companions can achieve living in harmony.
-Remember, though, that both cats and rabbits are territorial and need the right handling not to become jealous of each other.
+Remember, though, that both rabbits and cats are territorial and need the right handling not to become jealous of each other.

 Keep reading for some information on the cat-rabbit interaction and useful tips on helping your furry friends learn to accept their fellow playmate!